-- 1. Make sure students observe the correct polarity when connecting a capacitor to a battery: + to + and to -, or the capacitors will be damaged (the real capacitance will not be the nominal shown value anymore).
-The longer electrical lead with double stripes on its side is NEGATIVE. - 2.
+- 1. Make sure students observe the correct polarity when connecting a capacitor to a battery: + to + and to -, or the capacitors will be damaged (the real capacitance may depart from the listed value). - 2.
 The capacitance is written on the side of the capacitors.
-All values are in farads (F).
+All values are in microfarads.
 You may need to point these numbers out to students, as they are difficult to find on some capacitors. - 3.
-For safety reasons, be sure that all of the capacitors are at the front table and that each is discharged before your students enter the lab room. - 4.
-The motors seem to operate most efficiently when the diameter of the spool attached to the motor is around 5/8''. - 5.
-The energy efficiency of this energy transfer is about 5% about 5% of the energy stored in the capacitor is transferred into mechanical work to pull the weight.
-This is relatively constant over the range of capacitances used in the lab, but will change if the situation changes. - 6.
-The weight must be chosen so that the distance it moves is neither too small nor too large for any of the capacitors used. - 7.
-A good problem for the students to solve is the effective efficiency of the motor, as stated in the conclusion section. - 8.
+For safety reasons, be sure that all of the capacitors are discharged before your students enter the lab.

+- 4. The energy efficiency of this energy transfer is about 5% about 5% of the energy stored in the capacitor is transferred into mechanical work to pull the weight.
+This is relatively constant over the range of capacitances used in the lab. - 5.
+The weight must be chosen so that the distance it lifts is neither too small nor too large for each setup. - 6.
+A good problem for the students to solve is the effective efficiency of the motor, as stated in the conclusion section. - 7.
 The aim of this lab is to emphasize the conversion of electrical energy to mechanical energy, NOT "the efficiency", though we know since friction exists in the motor we also need to discuss the concept of efficiency.
 We should remind them this problem is another form of conservation of energy discussion.